gabrielasertori/So_long-42/README.md

 You can build any map following the rules:
 - The file must be a .ber file
-- `1` represents walls and the map must be sowrounded by them
+- `1` represents walls and the map must be surrounded by them
 - `0` represents valid paths
 - `P` represents the player starting position
 - `C` represents the collectables